 Here are some of the most commonly awarded compensatory damages that an injured individual might recover in a Nevada pedestrian accident case.

 If you have lost a child or another loved one as a result of a pedestrian accident, you should contact an attorney to determine your eligibility to seek compensation.
 Nevada law allows for surviving family members, depending on their relationship with the deceased, to sue for damages in a wrongful death suit.
 Eligible family members might receive some of the previously-listed damages as well as funeral expenses, burial costs, and other non-economic damages specific to the relationship between the family member and the deceased.
-The compassionate personal injury attorneys at Benson & Bingham Accident Injury Lawyers can advise you on the best course of action for you and your family.
+The compassionate personal injury attorneys at Benson & Bingham Accident Injury Lawyers, LLC can advise you on the best course of action for you and your family.